pretix/pretix/doc/plugins/pretixdroid.rst

 The pretixdroid plugin provides a HTTP API that the `pretixdroid Android app`_ uses to communicate with the pretix server.

-.. warning:: This API is intended **only** to serve the pretixdroid Android app.
-There are no backwards compatibility
+.. warning:: This API is **DEPRECATED** and will probably go away soon.
+It is used **only** to serve the pretixdroid
-             guarantees on this API.
+             Android app.
+There are no backwards compatibility guarantees on this API.
 We will not add features that are not required for the  Android App.
-There is a general-purpose :ref:`rest-api` that not yet provides all features that this API provides, but will do so in the future.
+There is a general-purpose :ref:`rest-api` that provides all features that you need to check in.

 .. versionchanged:: 1.12